Bṛhat Saṃhitā

 Bṛhat-saṃhitā is a 6th-century Sanskrit-language encyclopedia compiled by Varāhamihira in present-day Ujjain, India.
-Besides the author's area of expertise—astrology and astronomy—the work contains a wide variety of other topics.
+Besides the author's area of expertise—astrology and astronomy—the work contains a wide variety of other topics.His book is divided into 3 sections namely Tantra, Hora and Samhita.

 Contents

 According to the penultimate verse of the text, it contains 100 chapters in less than 4000 shlokas (verses).
 Sudhakara Dvivedi's edition of the text, with Utpala's commentary, contains 105 chapters, plus the last chapter containing the table of contents; H. Kern's edition contains an additional chapter (#36) titled Raja-lakshnam.
 According to Utpala, Varahamihira excludes five chapters from the contents, thus arriving at 100 as the number of chapters; However, Varahamihira himself excludes 3 more chapters from the table of contents, bringing the number of chapters to only 97; so, it is not clear how exactly is the number 100 is arrived at.

 Utpala cites the authorship of one of the excluded chapters to Vidhya-vasin.
 He also declares four verses to be spurious, and does not comment on two additional verses, which suggests that these may be later interpolations.

 The contents of the text fall into two major categories: anga and upanga.
 The anga discusses divination based on planets, asterisms, and zodiac signs.
 The upanga discusses a wide variety of other topics, as listed above.
 Varāhamihira does not discuss several traditional topics which he considers legendary and unscientific.